 Amethyst Bindi Pendant

-This amethyst Bindi pendant may be worn around the neck on a chain.
+This amethyst Bindi pendant can be worn around the neck on a chain

 TO KNOW MORE ABOUT IT